Entrepreneurship: What To Do When You’re Scared Sh*tless

 When I got those emails, I was not exactly delighted.
 (OK, the exhibitionist part of me was a little bit delighted.)
 Am I afraid that no-one will come to my blog?
 That people will stop coming?
 That I won’t meet the goals I’ve stated quite publicly to people I don’t like and who will gleefully revel in my failure?

 Of course I am.
 But I can’t let that water me down.
 I can’t let that fear dominate my actions.
-I can’t let myself become one of those bloggers who just rehashes everybody else’s crap.
+I can’t let myself become one of those writers who just rehashes everybody else’s crap.

 I have to hang out, being afraid, and going about my business anyway.